← Back to Blog

 The humanoid explosion is real.
 Agility Robotics' Digit has moved over 100,000 totes at GXO's warehouse with 98% success.
 Figure AI's robots contributed to 30,000+ BMW vehicles during an 11-month deployment.
 1X Technologies is taking pre-orders for its NEO humanoid at $20,000 with 2026 delivery.
 Nine humanoid robots debuted at CES 2026 alone.

-When a self-teaching robot causes harm, was the defect in the original design, the training data, the learned behavior, or the deployment environment?
+When a robot causes harm, was the problem in the hardware, the AI's training, its learned behavior, or the deployment environment?
+More fundamentally: which AI was operating that robot when the incident occurred?
 Legal scholars note this creates systemic uncertainty.
 A single robot product failure can cost $1.5 million or more.

 The EU's December 2024 Product Liability Directive expansion holds that software can face standalone liability claims, and AI systems causing harm are presumed defective unless manufacturers prove otherwise.
 China's Pacific Insurance launched the world's first humanoid-specific insurance product in October 2025.
-But these frameworks still center on manufacturers, not individual robot identity.
+But these frameworks still center on hardware and manufacturers—not on identifying and holding accountable the AI that was actually in control.

 Human-robot interaction research reveals a trust paradox.
-A 2024 systematic review of 100 HRI publications found that trust builds through demonstrated competence, transparency, and reliability—yet no consumer-facing system exists to track these factors across robot deployments.
+A 2024 systematic review of 100 HRI publications found that trust builds through demonstrated competence, transparency, and reliability—yet no consumer-facing system exists to track these factors for the AI operating robots, only for the hardware platforms themselves.

 Hotel service robots get indirect ratings through TripAdvisor.
 Robot vacuums get Consumer Reports testing.
-But for humanoid robots entering workplaces and homes, no reputation infrastructure exists.
+But these rate the product, not the operator.
+For AI operating humanoid robots in workplaces and homes, no reputation infrastructure exists.

 IEEE P7001 provides a transparency standard offering "measurable, testable levels of transparency" for autonomous systems.
 Transparency appears in 87% of AI ethical guidelines globally.
 Yet implementation remains sparse.
 The proposed "Ethical Black Box" concept—continuous recording devices analogous to flight data recorders—hasn't seen commercial adoption.